The Secret Ways: Production

 In August 1959 Heath Films signed a two-picture deal with Universal, the first of which was to be The Secret Ways.
-Other books Widmark wanted to film were The Wounds of Hunder and The Seven File.
+Other books Widmark wanted to film were The Wounds of Hunger and The Seven File.

 Widmark visited Austria with his wife Jean Hazlewood, who would write the script.
 They did considerable research and made a significant number of changes to the novel.

 In May 1960 Phil Karlson signed to direct.
 Karlson went to Vienna on June 1, and filming began in August.
 Many local Austrian actors were cast in support roles.

 Shooting

 According to an interview in Cinema Retro, associate producer Euan Lloyd stated that producer and star Richard Widmark did not like director Phil Karlson's proposed tongue-in-cheek direction of the screenplay written by Widmark's wife Jean Hazlewood.
 Widmark took over the direction of the film in September without credit.

 Karlson says Widmark hired him on the basis of The Phenix City Story because "he wanted to try to get realism in it" and the director told him "I wanted to do it as a James Bond.
 But he hadn't heard of James Bond.
 I said, "If we do this tongue in cheek, we'll be the first ones."
 He said, "No, I don't want to do it that way"."
 Karlson says he left for the last week of filming.
 Years later, after Karlson made The Silencers, a Bond-style spoof, he says Widmark tried to get him to do three more pictures.
 The director said, "He realized we'd have had, maybe, the first picture that would have taken him out of the role of the guy who kicks the old lady down the steps."

 Widmark had a series of movies in development as a proposed follow-up.